C3. Coding

 Differentiated Instruction and Universal Design for Learning

-• For the student who needs a challenge, it would be possible to add some parameters, for example, a maximum number of baked goods that can go on a baking sheet, which creates a more complex mathematical situation to represent using the code.
+- For students who would benefit from a challenge, it would be possible to add some parameters, for example, a maximum number of baked goods that can go on a baking sheet, which creates a more complex mathematical situation to represent using the code.